 A nod to the more traditional Chateau Parka I’ve described above, this Canada Goose coat looks a bit more stylish, especially in the “Military Green” color.
 It’s a mid-thigh length model uses 625-fill power down for insulation and sports a quilt-through design.

 Like the Chateau Parka, this model also sports an exceptionally comfortable chin guard and heat-locking cuffs.
 It has two pockets less, though – there are 4 of them in total and all come with their zippers.
 The model also has an adjustable hood with a removable fur ruff.

 - Stylish look

 - Very warm

-With features such as the curved hemline or quilt-through design, this hip-length Canada Goose men’s parka provides its wearer with both warmth and style.
+With features such as the curved hemline or quilt-through design, this hip-length Canada Goose parka for men provides its wearer warmth and style.
 While it’s available in only three colors, it is, in my opinion, a fantastic option for urbanites who need good weather protection for active city living.

-Using white duck down for insulation and sporting most of the features found on other CG men’s coats, the MacMillan Parka is also very practical.
+Using white duck down for insulation and sporting most of the features found on other Canada Goose jackets for both men and women, the MacMillan Parka is also very practical.
 Here, you’ll find 3 pockets, recessed rib-knit cuffs, a chin guard, an adjustable hood, and many other convenient features.

 Canada Goose Women’s Chelsea Parka

 Fortunately, the minimalist aesthetic of this beautiful women’s parka is not the only good thing about it.
 Canada Goose’s Women’s Chelsea Parka uses quality duck down to keep its wearer warm.
 It has many convenient features, such as the fleece-lined hand-warming pockets or the removable and adjustable hood.